-On January 9, 2015, Petitioner filed a Petition for Vaccine Compensation in the National Vaccine Injury Compensation Program ("the Program"),1 alleging that various vaccinations caused Petitioner's chronic illness.
+On October 25, 2016, Don Lewis filed a Petition for Vaccine Compensation in the National Vaccine Injury Compensation Program ("the Program"), 1 alleging that he was injured by a vaccine listed in the Vaccine Injury Table.
+See § 14.
 The information in the record, however, does not show entitlement to an award under the Program.

-On August 5, 2016, Petitioner moved for a decision dismissing his petition, acknowledging that he will be unable to prove he is entitled to compensation in the Program.
+On July 19, 2017, Petitioner moved for a decision dismissing his petition, acknowledging that he will be unable to prove he is entitled to compensation in the Program.

 To receive compensation under the Program, Petitioner must prove either 1) that Petitioner suffered a "Table Injury" - i.e., an injury falling within the Vaccine Injury Table - corresponding to one of Petitioner's vaccinations, or 2) that Petitioner suffered an injury that was actually caused by a vaccine.
 See §§ 300aa-13(a)(1)(A) and 300aa-11(c)(1).
 An examination of the record did not uncover any evidence that Petitioner suffered a "Table Injury."
-Further, the record does not contain a medical expert's opinion or any other persuasive evidence indicating that Petitioner's chronic illness was vaccine-caused.
+Further, the record does not contain a medical expert's opinion or any other persuasive evidence indicating that Petitioner's injury was vaccine-caused.